MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-bank-account-reconciliation-reports.md

 ---
-title: How to Print Bank Account Reconciliation Reports
+title: Print Bank Account Reconciliation Reports in the New Zealand version
-description: Describes how to print a report that displays open bank ledger entries as unpresented cheques or unrecorded deposits.
+description: Describes how to print a report that displays open bank ledger entries as unpresented cheques or unrecorded deposits in the New Zealand version.
-services: project-madeira
-documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article